-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to recognize and prevent pediatric abusive head trauma (AHT).
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to recognize and help prevent pediatric abusive head trauma (AHT).
+Specific learning objectives to address knowledge gaps include:

-- Identify the mechanism of injury for abusive head trauma and risk factors for head injuries resulting from abuse.
+- Identify the risk factors for head injuries resulting from abuse.

-- Describe clinical presentation, physical assessment, and diagnosis for pediatric AHT.
+- Describe the mechanisms of injury, clinical presentation, history gathering, physical assessment, and diagnosis of pediatric AHT.

 - Distinguish between accidental and abusive head trauma in the pediatric population.

-- Discuss the common outcomes of pediatric AHT.
+- Discuss resources for prevention of pediatric AHT.

 TABLE OF CONTENTS